TiDreyer/svg-timeline/README.md

-# svg_timeline
+# svg-timeline

-Python library to create timeline graphics.
+A pure python library to create timeline plots.

 This is the result of `examples/emmy_noether.py`: